dotnet/iot/Documentation/Devices-conventions.md

 ## Units

 Use [UnitsNet](https://github.com/angularsen/UnitsNet) whenever it is possible on any public functions, event or properties.
-This supports a lot of different type of units.
+This supports a lot of different types of units.

 If your sensor/binding unit is not present in UnitsNet, then most common case units should match [International System of Units (aka.
 SI)](https://en.wikipedia.org/wiki/International_System_of_Units).